 However, while paying your debts is important, there are reasons not to pay a collection agency.

-One big reason why you shouldn’t pay a collection agency is that this doesn’t help improve your credit rating.
+One big reason why you shouldn’t pay a collection agency is because this don’t help improve your credit rating.
 The most likely scenario is that you pay the debt you owe, then you have to wait six years for the information to be removed from your credit report.
 You’ll be out of the money you spent to repay the debt and your credit score will be hurt.
 Even if the collection agency is willing to take less than the full amount, this doesn’t solve the credit score issue.

 What Happens If You Never Pay Collections?

 While there are reasons why you shouldn’t pay a collection agency, it’s also important to know what may happen if you don’t pay.
 Creditors and collection agents are able to take you to court if you don’t pay your debts.
 If they can obtain a judgment against you in court, they are then able to garnish your wages or freeze your bank account.
 These are obviously not situations that you want to happen.
-That's why engaging with a licensed trustee to learn more about consumer proposals may be a good avenue to pursue.
+That’s why engaging with a Licensed Insolvency Trustee to learn more about consumer proposals may be a good avenue to pursue.